Arrivals; Departures

 From the platform at Amsterdam Central Train Station, we trudged down the stairs to the hallway that would bring us outside.
 There are only two ways to exit the station but we were suddenly trapped and confused.
 New (at least, new to us) barriers had been put up that only allow passengers to exit after scanning the cards that they had purchased to get on the train in the first place.
 With our Rail Europe passes, we had no such cards.

 I sent Pete down to the other side to see if we had missed a step while I waited with the bags.
 We had not.
-Passengers weaved around us as we stood in utter confusion until I finally spotted a kiosk labeled ‘help’ in the middle of the barriers.
-A friendly voice greeted us, and after I explained the situation, the small doors promptly opened and we ushered out.
+Passengers weaved around us as we stood in utter confusion until I finally spotted a kiosk labelled ‘help’ in the middle of the barriers.
+A friendly voice greeted us, and after I explained the situation, the small doors promptly opened and we were ushered out.
 Still shaking our heads at the sheer absurdity of this new system that doesn’t account for train passes, we walked out into the open air of Netherlands’ capital.
-We stopped for the obligatory selfie in front of the striking Gothic and Renaissance styled facade of the station before finding the tram that would take us to our home for a few days.
+We stopped for the obligatory selfie in front of the striking Gothic and Renaissance-styled facade of the station before finding the tram that would take us to our home for a few days.

 (Later, we would discover that emblazoned on the front of our Rail Europe pass is a QR code specifically to be used for exiting within the Netherlands’ train system.
 We’ll get this whole “travel” thing right one of these days.)